layoutBox/PinLayout/README.md

 <br/>

 <a name="automatic_sizing"></a>
-## Automatic Sizing
+## Automatic Sizing (UIView conly)
 Sizing views as part of the manual layout process is made with `sizeThatFits(_ size: CGSize)` where a view returns its ideal size given his parent size.
 Implementing  sizing code has always been cumbersome because you always end up writing the same code twice, a first time for the layout and the second time for sizing.
 Sizing usually use the same rules layout does but implemented slightly differently because no subview `frame` should be mutated during sizing.
-Since `PinLayout` already takes care of the layout, it makes perfect sense to leverage it's layout engine to compute sizing.
+Since `PinLayout` already takes care of the layout, it makes perfect sense to leverage it's layout engine to compute sizes.

 ###### Traditional example:
 ```swift